jemaxis/Cse3ProjectAssignment/README.md

 ##For each record it is provided:

 - An identifier of the subject who carried out the experiment.
-- Its activity label.
+- Activity description.
-- A 66-feature vector with average mean and average standard deviation information derived.
+- The average of each of the 66 feature variables (mean and standard deviation measurements) calculated against each subject for each activity carried out.

 ##The following files were used: